andreikop/enki/doc/index.rst

 Report bug
 ^^^^^^^^^^
-There are 3 ways to report a bug
+There are 3 ways to report a bug:

 #.
 Fork https://github.com/hlamer/mksv3 and fix the bug
 #.
 Open an issue at https://github.com/hlamer/mksv3/issues